sudeen/Reactive-Spring-MongoDB/README.md

 Also you can go to the var/log/mongodb and check for the log file.
 You can find port number and some of the logs in the text file.

+#Router Function in Spring 5

+RouterFunction serves as an alternative to the @RequestMapping annotation.
+It’s used for routing incoming requests to handler functions

+In this particular example the MVC style are commented out to use the new Router function of Spring5.

+To use the MVC style you need to remove the comment in the controller and comment the router function part.